cartheur/ideal/README.md

 ## Code module

-This branch contains the modules 030, 031, and 032 that expand upon the code of the previous branches.
+This branch contains the modules 030, 031, and 032 that expand upon the code from the continuity of the previous branches.

 # Section 3: An introduction to constructivist epistemology (theory of knowledge)